yjlim-larr/Edge_detection/README.md

 # Edge_detection
-1. FFT repository is to use FFT for edge detection.
+1. In FFT repository, there is edge detection method by using FFT.
 I use matlab for getting result.